 Now, urine can be too concentrated, so you probably don’t want to just go around peeing directly on your plants all the time.
 But diluting it with water or rigging a composting toilet of sorts with some saw dust in a bucket is a good way to go.

-The benefits are that urine is 100% free.
+The benefits are that urine is 100% free and natural.
 You can save water with less flushing going on.
 And you might help deter pests (mammals, not insects) in your garden from the scent.

 No not human manure, but manure from any farm animals you might have- or those in the community might have.
 Manure from all sorts of animals can be added to your garden beds and fill it with nutrients to help improve your garden soil and feed your plants.
 Pay attention to which manures can be added fresh versus which manures are hot and need to compost and break down before you can plant in them.